BARBARA KISER

 Professor, Department of the History of Medicine, Johns Hopkins University,

-currently working on a biography of James D. Watson
+biography of James D. Watson

 Barbara is a brilliant editor who I was lucky to have worked with and who, from my perspective, inspiringly enlarged the scope of what a Nature reader might encounter in terms of literature and the arts.